3mdeb/-hardware-presale-validation/docs/sd-wire-test-stand.md

 1. 5V 2A micro USB power supply for board.
 1. UART/USB converter (or RS232 null modem cable or 3/5 jumper wires).

-### Prpearing device
+### Preparing device

-Prepare device in according to the [documentation](https://docs.dasharo.com/transparent-validation/rte/v1.1.0/quick-start-guide/#preparation-of-rte)
+Prepare the device according to the [documentation](https://docs.dasharo.com/transparent-validation/rte/v1.1.0/quick-start-guide/#preparation-of-rte)

-## Combining and finalizing setup
+## Combining and finalizing the setup

-1. Make connections on `Armbian` RTE acordingly to below image:
+1. Make connections on `Armbian` RTE according to below the image:

     ![Armbian RTE](images/sdwire-armbian-top.jpg)

-1. Connect Ethernet cable from switch/modem to Ethernet port (CYAN on image above).
+1. Connect the Ethernet cable from the switch/modem to the Ethernet port (CYAN on the image above).

-1. Make connections on `meta-rte` RTE acordingly to below images:
+1. Make connections on `meta-rte` RTE according to the below images:

     ![meta RTE top](images/sdwire-meta-rte-top.jpg)
     ![meta rte botttom](images/sdwire-meta-rte-bottom.jpg)

-1. Setup should be fully functional from now on.
+1. The setup should be fully functional from now on.